yo-yo-yo-jbo/macos_xprotect/README.md

 This is not a blogpost about YARA rules, but as before - this is a gold mine for malware authors (e.g. `43 68 65 63 6B 50 72 6F 63 65 73 73` is `CheckProcess`).

 ### gk.db
-Here you can see the integration between XProtect and [Gatekeeper](https://github.com/yo-yo-yo-jbo/macos_gatekeeper/).
+Here you can see the how Apple designed XProtect to be integrated with [Gatekeeper](https://github.com/yo-yo-yo-jbo/macos_gatekeeper/) - this file is used mostly by `syspolicyd` though.
 The file `/Library/Apple/System/Library/CoreServices/XProtect.bundle/Contents/Resources/gk.db` is a SQLite database containing a "blacklist" of file hashes and team IDs to block.
 You can view it with the `sqlite3` utility: